-Through his position at Trinity, he is able to raise scholarship funds for students, something he finds immensely important since he received his financial degree under scholarship.
+Prior to his current position in development at Indiana University, Callum served as the Associate Director of Personal Giving at Trinity University in San Antonio, TX.
+Through his position at Trinity, he was able to raise scholarship funds for students, something he finds immensely important since he received his financial degree with the help of scholarships.

-Callum chose Indiana University Lilly Family School of Philanthropy because of the flexibility of the schedule and the prestige of the school; Callum believes that the School of Philanthropy offers the best philanthropy degree in the world.
+Callum chose the Indiana University Lilly Family School of Philanthropy because of the flexibility of the schedule and the prestige of the school; Callum believes the school offers the best philanthropy degree in the world.
 He says that enrolling in philanthropic studies allows him to improve his fundraising skills.

-His recommendation to international students is completing an internship.
+His recommendation to international students is to complete an internship.
 Callum is an advocate for internships because it allows one to utilize the content learned in class to solve a real-world problem, accumulate work experience, and make connections with others.